-Although the Learning for Life curriculum has been taught throughout the academic year, these specific RSE objectives will be taught from Term 2.2 onwards.
-Pupils will be able to ask questions, which will be answered factually and in an age-appropriate manner.
+The delivery of this learning will commence in Term 3 within our Learning for Life lessons.
+During the lessons, pupils will be able to ask questions, which will be answered factually and in an age-appropriate manner.
 Each pupil's privacy will be respected, and no one will be asked to reveal personal information.
 In order for all children to feel confident in asking questions, a teaching approach called the 'Ask it Basket' will be implemented, which allows children to ask questions in a confidential manner.
 If a child asks a question that is not age-appropriate for classroom discussion, the teacher will quietly suggest to the child that they can ask their parent or carer at home.